cylc/cylc-doc/src/tutorial/furthertopics/suicide-triggers.rst

 .. tip::

-   For more information search ``max active cycle points`` in the `Cylc User Guide`_.
+   For more information search ``runahead limit`` in the `Cylc User Guide`_.

 You will also notice that some of the tasks (e.g. ``eat_cake`` in cycle ``2`` in the above example) are drawn in a faded gray.
 This is because these tasks have not yet been run in earlier cycles and as such cannot run.

 ..
 TODO - Spawn On Demand!
+(Also the default runahead limit on cycle points has increased to 5)

 Removing Tasks From The Graph